Gov. William Aiken House

-Frances Dill Rhett, whose husband was a direct descendant of Gov. William Rhett, donated the house to the Charleston Museum in 1975.
+Frances Dill Rhett, whose husband was a direct descendant of Gov. William Aiken, donated the house to the Charleston Museum in 1975.
 The house was listed on the National Register of Historic Places in 1977.
 Since 1995, Historic Charleston Foundation has owned and operated the Aiken-Rhett House as a historic house museum.

 Preservation

 The Aiken family owned the house for over 142 years until, in 1975, it was donated to the Charleston Museum.
 Twenty years later, Historic Charleston Foundation bought it.
 Since the 1995 purchase of the Aiken property, a more traditional approach has been taken to preserve the property.
 According Historic Charleston Foundation, what attracted them to purchasing the property was its "unique opportunity to understand and present antebellum urban life and the African American heritage of Charleston to the public."

 Slavery

 An attractive feature of the Aiken House is its urban development.
 Most scholars of southern history and culture define antebellum plantation mansions being surrounded by agricultural developments, such as other Charleston area plantations, Drayton Hall, McLeod Plantation, and Magnolia Plantation.
 However most southern antebellum cities were entrenched in slavery - Richmond, Savannah, and Charleston - which populations made up usually one third of the total city population.
 According to the 1850 census, Aiken enslaved 7 individuals inside the urban residence, although the Aikens enslaved 878 people in the Charleston and Colleton districts combined.
 Ten years in 1860, the number of enslaved people at the urban residence jumped to 19 individuals.
 By the time that the American Civil War broke out, at least 13 enslaved people were at the Aiken property, including 6 children.